davidmiquelf/Grep-App/README.md

-# Jarvis Boot-Camp Java Applications
-This is a Maven project consisting of several Java Packages made over the course of my Jarvis boot-camp.
 ## Grep
 Simple grep app that emulates a simple grep search.
 Searches files in the given directory, and tries to find any lines that match the regular expression.
 Writes matched lines in